James Strang: Succession claim and notable early allies

 There have been several conflicting claims about the authenticity of the letter.
-One disaffected member of Strang's church claimed to have received a confession from Strang's law partner, C. P. Barnes, that he had fabricated the Letter of Appointment and the Voree Plates.
-Another member of the Brighamites claimed years after Strang's death to have forged the letter himself and mailed it to Strang as a prank.
-There are no reliable first hand statements, however, by witnesses or insiders that question the validity of the letter.
+One disaffected member of Strang's church said they received a confession from Strang's law partner, C. P. Barnes, that he had fabricated the Letter of Appointment and the Voree Plates.
+Another member of the Brighamites stated years after Strang's death to have forged the letter himself and mailed it to Strang as a prank.
+There are no reliable firsthand statements, however, by witnesses or insiders that question the validity of the letter.

-Strang's letter convinced several eminent Mormons of his claims, including Book of Mormon witnesses John and David Whitmer, Martin Harris and Hiram Page.
-In addition Apostles John E. Page, William E. M'Lellin, and William Smith, together with Nauvoo Stake President William Marks, and Bishop George Miller, accepted Strang.
+Strang's letter convinced several eminent Mormons of his claims, including Book of Mormon witnesses John and David Whitmer, Martin Harris, and Hiram Page.
+In addition, apostles John E. Page, William E. McLellin, and William Smith, together with Nauvoo Stake President William Marks, and Bishop George Miller, accepted Strang.
 Joseph Smith's mother, Lucy Mack Smith, and three of his sisters accepted Strang's claims.
 According to the Voree Herald, Strang's newspaper, Lucy Smith wrote to one Reuben Hedlock: "I am satisfied that Joseph appointed J.J.
 Strang.
 It is verily so."
 According to Joseph Smith's brother William, all of his family (except for Hyrum and Samuel Smith's widows), endorsed Strang.

 Also championing Strang was John C. Bennett, a physician and libertine who had a tumultuous career as Joseph Smith's Assistant President and mayor of Nauvoo.
 Invited by Strang to join him in Voree, Bennett was instrumental in establishing a so-called "Halcyon Order of the Illuminati" there, with Strang as its "Imperial Primate."
 Eventually, as in Nauvoo, Bennett fell into disfavor with the church and Strang expelled him in 1847.
 His "order" fell by the wayside and has no role in Strangism today, though it did lead to conflict between Strang and some of his associates.